Coder-Spirit/power_cache/README.md

 - Minimalism.
 - Providing proper type hints to ease the user's life when using the library.
 - Providing out-of-the-box support for asynchronous functions.
+- Simplicity:
-- Simplicity.
-One clear example is how cache's capacity is measured.
-In `power_cache`, capacity is measured just counting items, and not using their size, as other libraries do.
-There are legitimate reasons to avoid the "sizes approach": it heavily affects performance, and it's highly error prone.
+  - In `power_cache`, capacity is measured just counting items, and not using their size as other libraries do.
+There are legitimate reasons to avoid the "sizes approach": it decreases performance, and it's highly error prone.
+- Extra flexibility: `power_cache` allows its decorators to not cache certain chosen values.
+This can be quite handy for some nullish/emptyish results.
 - Correctness:
   - Some popular implementations incorrectly implement `__eq__` by just comparing object hashes.
   - Some popular implementations implement `__hash__` in a way that collisions will be more frequent than desirable.
+- Performance: Even though `power_cache` is not outstanding in any sense when it comes to performance, at least it avoids some questionable decisions made in other libraries (like relying on `datetime` instead of `monotonic` for `ttl` caches).

 ## Usage